Table of Contents

 - Good quality dog leashes that you can trust;

-- Cooling collars or dog cooling vests for hot days, and short trails;
+- Cooling collars or dog cooling vests for hot days and short trails;

 - Saddle bag for your dog to carry his own equipment;

-- Special dog boots for snowy, wet and particularly rough terrain;
+- Special dog boots for snowy, wet, and particularly rough terrain;

 - Snacks and supplements to keep yourself and the dog energized.

 Pro tip: I personally always use a hands-free dog leash that keeps my dog close by and doesn't tire my hands.
-It's a great idea, provided your dog isn't of large breed which would expose you to the risk of being dragged along a hill when he spots a squirrel.
+It's a great idea, provided your dog isn't of a large breed, which would expose you to the risk of being dragged along a hill when he spots a squirrel.
 For more tips and ideas, check out the Dog Hiking Gear Guide.

 It depends on the weather.
-It’s probably not a good idea to go out in the rain, but if you can’t help it (you’re caught in a storm, for example) make sure to find shelter as soon as possible.
+It’s probably not a good idea to go out in the rain, but if you can’t help it (you’re caught in a storm, for example), make sure to find shelter as soon as possible.

 Also, speaking from experience, dogs really hate sleeping in tents and would rather stay outside.
-They're usually not comfortable sleeping separately alone either.
+They're usually not comfortable sleeping separately alone, either.

-My best advice would be for you to can carry an ultra light 2 person bag so Fido can snuggle with you or next to you – this is especially a good idea if its cold outside.
-Small tents are also a good option.
+My best advice would be for you to carry an ultra-light 2-person bag so Fido can snuggle with you or next to you – this is especially a good idea if it's cold outside.

 I've mentioned some of these as “extra” gear, but dog shoes and a dog life jacket really help to keep your dog safe from the elements.

 A warm dog coat will help him stay cozy and warm.
-Your dog may refuse to wear it at first, but remember: if you're cold, then your dog is too.
+Your dog may refuse to wear it at first but remember: if you're cold, then your dog is too.

 Cooling vests are a good option; alternatively, you can soak a shirt in water and put it on your pooch for a while.

 I can't stress enough the importance of dog boots.
 Shoes for dogs are an important piece of dog clothing that could reduce the risk of injury to his paws.
 Despite how ridiculous some of them may look, they were invented for a good reason.

-Most dogs, having lived in the city all their lives, have fragile paws and could easily get them damaged by salt used to melt the snow or pricked by a jutting rock out on the trail.
+Most dogs, having lived in the city all their lives, have fragile paws and could easily get damaged by salt used to melt the snow or pricked by a jutting rock out on the trail.

-Watch the below video on how to put on boots on a dog and make sure to pick the right size when shopping for them.
+Watch the below video on how to put on boots for a dog, and make sure to pick the right size when shopping for them.

 Finding the right size dog shoes may be tricky, and you’ll only realize this once they start falling off during a casual romp in the woods.

 GUIDE: How To Put Boots On A Dog

-Fitting and Loading a Dog Pack
+Hiking with Dogs: Fitting and Loading a Dog Pack

 Some breeds can carry from 10% to 15% more, while other breeds aren’t cut out to carry any weight at all.

 Once again, it’s a good idea to discuss this topic with your vet before striking off for your adventurous hiking with dogs.

 The pack should preferably contain a place you can fix a light on.
-This really helps for night-time visibility, during morning treks or through unexpected snow or fog.
+This really helps for night-time visibility, during morning treks, or through unexpected snow or fog.

-10 How to fit a dog backpack properly
+10 How to Fit a Dog Backpack Properly

 Do not randomly pick out whatever items fit.
 Always weigh your dog's backpack to see if it's not going to be heavy for the dog.

 In terms of fitting it onto your canine, there's a right way to do that as well: